UW-GAC/primed-genesis-gwas/README.md

 workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

-See the original [README](https://github.com/AnalysisCommons/genesis_wdl/blob/v1_5/README.md) for description of additional optional inputs
+See the original [README](https://github.com/AnalysisCommons/genesis_wdl/blob/v1_5/README.md) for description of additional optional inputs.